 Hang your underwear or pads in a sunny spot to dry, or simply don’t clean them at all.
 Instead, pack them out like you would tampons and take care of the mess at home.
 As always, seal them in their own baggy and store with your odor-proof storage system if you’re camping in the wilderness.

-Hiking or Camping on Your Period with Bears and Other Wildlife
+Camping on Your Period with Bears and Other Wildlife

 The key to hiking or camping on your period with bears is to make sure you use that sealable baggy for any waste associated with your flow.
 Store the bag in an odor-proof container, such as a bear vault or an odor proof bag (take note of any regulations where you are traveling).